 “Every secret of a writer’s soul, every experience of his life, every quality of his mind, is written large in his works”

 Storyteller at Heart

-R. Earl Muir is a lifelong resident of Birmingham, Alabama, where he lives in a downtown loft with his wife, Pam and his writing partner, Harvey the Downtown Doxie (check out his FB Page).
+R. Earl Muir is a lifelong resident of Birmingham, Alabama, where he lives in the Historic Loft District in downtown with his wife, Pam.

 GET A SIGNED COPY

 If you'd like to get a signed copy of any of my books you can order your copy now.
 Simply fill out the contact form below and make sure to include your email and shipping address.
 Put ORDER in the subject line and tell us how many copies and what type (Hard or Soft Cover) in the comments sections.
 Hardcover ($28.95) or Softcover ($18.95).
 Tell me who to sign the book for and any special event or anything you'd like in the salutation.